Dorico resources

 Intro to Dorico, January 10, 2025 – Class recording | text of chat

-I’m available for individual sessions – Contact me.
+I’m available for individual sessions over Zoom – See the services page for pricing.

 Dorico Templates for Barbershop

-Google Drive folder with templates for all voicings (SSAA, TTBB, SATB) in both version 5 and version 6.
+Google Drive folder with templates for all voicings (SSAA, TTBB, SATB), along with PDF files for blank staff paper, for both Dorico 5 and Dorico 6.
 Free to download and share.

 Dorico Q&A